lijuntaopku/lijuntaopku.github.io/index.md

 ### Publications
 **2021**
 * Chongyang Tao, Shen Gao, **Juntao Li**, Yansong Feng, Dongyan Zhao, Rui Yan.
 Learning to Organize a Bag of Words into Sentences with Neural Networks: An Empirical Study.
 In **NAACL'21**.
+Full Paper.